 Some countries across the world are taking the lead when it comes to recycling and climate change.
 France are banning single use plastics, Germany has the Frieburg cup which a reusable cup and can be used at multiple outlets.

 Customers give a small deposit (around $1) which gets refunded when they return the cup.
 It can be used up to 400 times and solves the problem of expecting everyone to bring their own reusable cup.

 I think disposable cups are really just the starting point for our journey towards a more sustainable culture.
 I know I am starting to consider all of the items that I have been buying out of habit and starting to rethink my choices.
 From toothbrushes, straws, cups and shopping bags.

 There is a lot to be concerned about when we look at how many disposable cups are being thrown out.
-I have been talking mostly about coffee cups but there are lots of plastic products that are only being used short term and then ending up in landfill or polluting the oceans.
+Re-usable cups are a simple way we can reduce our waste and help to avoid loads of garbage filling up landfill spaces.